Rahul-Raviprasad/HTML5/README.md

 ## Doctype
-simplified
+simplified to
+<!doctype html>

 ## case insensitive
-you can type any case
+You can type any case
 <iMg SRc="xyz.png" />

 ## new and more sematic stuff